Jeannot-MN/Java8SE/Readme.md

 - **private**: Accessible only from the declaring class.
 - **protected**: Accessible from the declaring class, from any class in the same package and any extending class.
 - **default**: Accessible from the declaring class and from any class in the same package.

+### Method signature
+a method signature is the method name plus its parameters

+### Final:
+- Used before a variable to make the variable constant
+- Used to before a method to so that the method cannot be overridden.
+- Used before a class to  make that class unextendable.

+### Interfaces:
+An interface with no method at all is called a **Marker interface** An interface that has only one method is called a **Functional interface**

+### Lambdas:
+A predicate is a functional interface to handle a very common scenario: a test method is invoked with a parameter resulting in a boolean outcome.

+### Inheritance rule:
+Every Parent is a Child but not every Child is a Parent